 Geriatric Evaluation and Management (GEM) Unit – Kew

 GEM Unit Kew is a 30 bed Geriatric Evaluation and Management unit for patients with complex health issues including respiratory, endocrine, cardiac and chronic illnesses common in the older population.
 The multidisciplinary approach to patient care focuses on optimising health and function prior to discharge.

-Bonuses of this rotation include working in a well established multidisciplinary team, attendance at team and family meetings, opportunities to develop skills and knowledge specific to elder care, extension and application of pharmacology knowledge. back to top
+Bonuses of this rotation include working in a well established multidisciplinary team, attendance at team information and planning meetings, opportunities to develop skills and knowledge specific to elder care, extension and application of pharmacology knowledge. back to top

-8 East is a 24 bed unit consisting of four medical units.
-Our patients have varied and complex medical conditions providing a great introduction into other speciality areas such as neurology, neurosurgery, cardiology, respiratory, endocrinology, oncology, palliative care and infectious diseases.
+8 East is a 24 bed unit consisting of four medical units and four GEM beds.
+Our patients have varied and complex medical conditions providing a great introduction into other speciality areas such as neurology, neurosurgery, cardiology, respiratory, endocrinology, oncology, gerontology, palliative care and infectious diseases.

 We are the primary discharge destination for ICU medical patients and we embrace a multidisciplinary team approach to patient assessment, evaluation and discharge planning to provide optimal patient outcomes. back to top

 The Medical Assessment and Planning Unit (MAPU–8 West) is a 24 bed short stay ward which provides rapid multidisciplinary assessment of General Medical patients admitted via the emergency department.
 The MAPU unit includes 4 cardiac monitored beds and 4 GEM plus sub-acute beds.
 MAPU is a dynamic environment with a high patient turnover and a patient population with diverse and complex medical conditions. back to top